Pain management specialist near you

 In a 2023 study in the Journal of the American Medical Association, all 329 patients with

-treatment-resistant chronic pain experienced pain reduction and improvement in quality of life from repeated ketamine treatment, with certain patient groups experiencing more substantial benefits, such as those with neuropathic pain and those with comorbid depression.
+treatment-resistant chronic pain experienced significant improvements in pain relief and quality of life after repeated ketamine treatments.
+The benefits were especially strong for those with neuropathic pain or comorbid depression.

-A 2021 scientific review of the literature indicated that ketamine improved pain symptoms, patient satisfaction, and quality of life.
-It explored the use of ketamine therapy for individuals with fibromyalgia, complex regional pain syndrome (CRPS), phantom limb pain (PLP), cancer pain, and more.
+A 2021 scientific review of the literature confirmed ketamine’s efficacy in chronic pain management, with long-lasting improvements seen even 12 months after treatment.
+This includes applications in CRPS, fibromyalgia, complex regional pain syndrome (CRPS), phantom limb pain (PLP), cancer pain, and post-surgical pain.

 A 2022 follow-up study with 256 patients demonstrated that one-year post-ketamine therapy, individuals reported pain intensity significantly decreased.